[above photo: school ID card for Leah Sharibu]

 “There is nothing that can be done.
 Please go home,” they said.

 “At that point, many parents broke down and collapsed,” Rebecca says, “but I was just there, feeling blank.”

 A Mother’s Grief

-A month later on March 21, Rebecca answered an early morning phone call.
-Boko Haram had returned with the kidnapped girls, school officials reported.
+A month later on March 21, Rebecca answered an early morning phone call. an extremist group that is located primarily in Northern Nigeria More had returned with the kidnapped girls, school officials reported.
 Parents could meet their daughters at a local park.

 Rebecca remembers running to the park, so overcome with anticipation that several times she fell over her feet.
 When she got there, she saw no one but heard that the girls had been taken to the school, instead.
 She was weak from running, and the school wasn’t close.
 A good Samaritan offered to take her there.